 Advance care planning is a process, and at any time you can change the instructions as you get older or if your viewpoint changes.

 A first step in the planning process is to talk with your primary care provider.
 Stephens Memorial Hospital also offers free Advance Care Planning sessions throughout the year.
-Robin Green, Licensed Clinical Social Worker assists in answering any questions you may have.
 For more information about an upcoming session please call 207-743-5933 ext.
 6999.

 Your proxy might be a family member, a friend, your lawyer, or someone from your church or place of worship.
 Think about people you know who share your views and values about life and medical decisions.
 You can decide how much authority your proxy has over your medical care—whether he or she is entitled to make a wide range of decisions or only a few specific ones.